 - Disabling emotional distress, e.g., insomnia, uncontrollable crying, agitation, inability to manage daily tasks.

 Assessment of the Student

-In the initial interview a counselor will assess the student's needs and what services may be appropriate.
+In the initial consultation a clinician will assess the student's needs and what services may be appropriate.
 The following options may be considered:

 - Further assessment using career, learning skills, and/or psychological testing

 - Individual, group, couples, or family counseling sessions

 - Referral to other departments or services on campus and/or in the community

 - Crisis intervention